reactiveui/refit/README.md

 The parameter name will be used as the name of the field in the multipart data.
 This can be overridden with the `AliasAs` attribute.

-For byte array, Stream and string parameters, use `AttachmentName` parameter attribute to specify the file name for the attachment.
+For byte array and Stream parameters, use `AttachmentName` parameter attribute to specify the file name for the attachment.
 If the attachment name is not specified, the name will be used.
 For `FileInfo` parameters, `FileInfo.Name` will be used.

 Use `AttachmentContentType` attribute to specify the content type of an attachment.
 This should be applied to the parameter, not the method.